mshinn23/nardini/README.md

 # 4. The `reshaped_zvecdb` corresponding to the original sequence.
 # 5. The `reshaped_zvecdbscr` corresponding to the scrambled sequences.
 #
-# Here, `typeall` refers to the coarse-graining of amino acids by a given
+# Here, `TYPEALL` refers to the coarse-graining of amino acids by a given
 # type to improve the search of similar sequences.
 The default number of types is
-# 8:
+# 8. However, a 9x9 grouping is also available where Histidine is moved from the
+# Polar amino acids into its own grouping.
+If that grouping is desired, the user
+# can use `TYPEALL_9x9` instead.
 #
 # pol = ['S','T','N','Q','C','H']
 # hyd = ['I','L','M','V']